bearsunday/bearsunday.github.io/documentation/en/blog_get.md

     }
 }
 ```

-In the resource class a method that responds to the request interface is provided.
+In the resource class a method that responds to therequest interface is provided.
 In this resource if an $id is specified 1 post and if not set all posts are returned;

 ## Use the Resource from the Command Line

 _Sandbox/Resource/App/Posts.php_
 The URI `app://self/posts` is given to the app resource specified in the `Sandbox/Resource/App/Posts` class.